Sunspots

 male american goldfinch by dale kaskey cc

 There’s been a marked decline in the number of sunspots over the past decade or so.
-That’s what NASA scientists say, and I have no reason to doubt their research findings.
+That’s what scientists say, and I have no reason to doubt their research findings.
 Luckily, I haven’t observed any reduction in the terrestrial version of this phenomenon.
 Hardly a day has passed lately when I’ve not been blinded by the solar flare of a male American goldfinch (Carduelis tristis) as it escapes, briefly, the gravitational pull of a remnant patch of forest.

 american-goldfinch